 \subsection{Outline of method}

-We briefly outline the main ideas we will apply to understand the $K$-groups $K_4(\Z[i])$ and $K_4(\Z[\rho])$.
+In the rest of this introduction we outline the main steps of our argument.
 These follow the classical approach for computing algebraic $K$-groups of number rings due to Quillen \cite{QuillenFiniteGen}, which shifts the focus to computing the homology (with nontrivial coefficients) of certain arithmetic groups.